rosschapman/nanovision-essay/essay.md

 **What's more, science/SciFi method and inquisition effect identity crisis of the best kind; the creation of cyborgs, "terminal identity," and postbiological life.**

 **Yet, there's a sad experience experience for us (scientists, filmmakers, politicians, etc...) when we meet nanotech.
-Some seriously crazy possibilities and liberations are captured and held hostage through classic defense mechanisms: colonization of the atomic land to fight xenomorphosis; reifying dangers and doomsday outcomes (the enemy combatant) as female/woman/vagina in order to trump up support against a credible threat to male supremacy.
-Various tactics to resist a healthy merger between the macro and micro, man and machine, something beyond Logos and classic teleologies of Man's manifest supremacy - which, as Milburn suggests throughout, may just be to stick a dick everywhere and evade the transformative vulnerability of love!**
+Some seriously crazy possibilities and liberations are captured and held hostage through classic defense mechanisms: colonization of the atomic land to fight xenomorphosis; reifying dangers and doomsday outcomes (the enemy combatant) as female/woman/vagina in order to trump up support against a credible threat to male phallic supremacy.
+Various tactics to resist a healthy merger between the macro and micro, man and machine, something beyond Logos and classic teleologies of (white) Man's manifest supremacy - which, as Milburn suggests throughout, may just be to penetrate everywhere and a more transformative love!**

-Milburn's writing levels on nanotechnology and the attendant cultural productions and discourse of scientists and science fiction auteurs alike.
-He anoints this sciencey cultural space/surface/cyberspace as a visual field called *Nanovision*.
+Milburn's book discusses nanotechnology and the attendant cultural productions and discourse of scientists and science fiction auteurs alike.
+He creates the term *Nanovision* to describe this literally and literarily *visual* field.
 Anointed thus because the discourse of nanotechnology has drastically changed the way we "see" the world.
 "It is a way of seeing space beyond the closure of an ocular centric regime that Gilles Delueze has called "haptic vision"...when sight discovers in itself a specific function of touch that is uniquely its own, distinct from its optical function."
-(85)  The scientific discoveries themselves proceed from a tech that literally allows a new sight and insight, a head-on contact so different than a distant gaze.
-And Milburn deploys all your faves to help him make sense of the way that _Nanovision_ is doing that, and its cultural implications:
+(85)  We discover that the scientific breakthroughs themselves proceed from machines (STI) that create new sight and insight on the atomic field.
+A virtualized physical contact so different than a subject-object perception across the distance of the erstwhile microscopic lens.
+And Milburn deploys all your faves to help him make sense of the way that _Nanovision_ is new:

 **Derrida and his simulacra.**
 **Lacan's sex stuff and real.**
 **Zizek's sublime.**
 **Kristeva's abjection.**
-**And my personal fave Deleuze and his body without organs.**
+**And my personal fave: Deleuze and his body without organs.**

 The book is for scientists, cultural critics, theorists, feminists alike.
 Or, if you're like me, someone that drifts along the surface tension of these environs at different access points.
-In some ways it is an ultimate deconstruction project, considering the subject is science operating where all matter and all that matters can be rearranged.
-Regardless, because there's enough pinot involved, we're doing this and I hope you'll like it and maybe the read the book and talk about it with me later [@internetross](http://twitter.com/internetross).
+In some ways it is an ultimate deconstruction project, considering the subject matter is that thing where matter and all that matters is mutable.
+Straight flux.
+Regardless, because there's enough pinot involved, we're doing this and I hope you'll like it and maybe the read the book and talk about it with me over tea.

 ## The power of visions

 Nanotech's inception is often attributed to a visionary lecture Richard Feynman gave at Caltech in 1959 called *There's Plenty of Room at the Bottom*.
 But Milburn is quick to point out that Feynman's speech uses language directly from Heinlein.
 Whoops.
 So science truly is a dialectic tango between the real and fantasy.

-This is a logical starting point because any analysis of nanotech that follows must include consideration of both the science _and_ science fiction that shapes its theory and practice.
-Otherwise we might miss whole impact of this new invention on our present and future materiality and subjectivity.
+Milburn seems compelled to begin at this meeting place, as if any analysis of nanotech must include consideration of both the science _and_ science fiction that shapes its theory and practice.
+Otherwise we might miss the whole impact of this new invention on our present and future materiality and subjectivity.
 I'll explore these themes a bit more later but the science/fiction exploration responds with a mixed payload:

 ```javascript
 of possibilities (or fears) unleashed by the STM as it peers upon the atomic landscape